Vanar-AI-Excellence-Program/Assignment-3-Ahmed-Asghar-and-Aatiqa-Hussain/README.md

 4. **Upload Documents** - Upload files for AI to analyze and reference
 5. **Streaming Responses** - Watch AI responses appear word-by-word in real-time
 6. **View Citations** - See which documents informed the AI's answer
+7. **Out-of-Doc Questions** - If retrieval is not relevant enough, ShieldBot answers from its general knowledge

 ### **RAG Capabilities**